nus-cs2103-AY2324S2/ip/docs/README.md

 - [X] Get your tasks for a particular day!
 - [X] Mark and unmark your tasks as you complete them!

+#  Thank you for choosing Greg!
+Your all-in-one task organiser and reminder chatbot is happy to help you!

 # Set Up
 1. Download the JAR file from [here](https://github.com/whelan-low/ip/releases/tag/A-Release).
 (The file name is Greg v0.2.jar)
 2. Preferably, set up a folder to put the JAR file inside
-3. Ensure you have `Java 11` installed
+3. Ensure you have Java 11 installed: [link is here](https://www.oracle.com/java/technologies/downloads/#java11)
 4. Run the JAR file, and let Greg do the rest!

 # Commands Available